Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 This sculpture often appears for sale on the secondary market with damage.
 The most common issues involve her hands.
 Either or both will have fingers broken or missing.
 Ironically, sometimes her hands will be fine, but the handkerchief made of lace will be damaged or missing.
 The handkerchief was not attached with glue.
 Cotton lace was soaked in porcelain slip and attached to her hand prior to firing.
 During the firing process, the cotton burned up leaving a porcelain replica of the lace handkerchief permanently attached to her hand.
 Touching part of a sculpture not meant to be touched will result in damage.
 Careless handling will result in breakage.
 Moving a sculpture around inside a cabinet can be an expensive lesson if it is broken during the process.
 Any type of damage or breakage means the value of the sculpture is worth approximately 10% of the CURRENT MARKET VALUE of a MINT Condition item.
 Overall lesson: Be careful and pay close attention when handling your investment.

-The brilliant old coin gold accents used to decorate Desdemona's cape recall the early years of the studio's process of applying 24K liquid gold to sculptures.
+The brilliant Old Coin Gold accents used to decorate Desdemona's cape recall the early years of the studio's process of applying 24K liquid gold to sculptures.
 The artistic design and superb craftsmanship of this piece place it at the pinnacle of the studio's golden years.
-No other porcelain art studio produced human sculptures that even came close to the Portraits in Porcelain collection by Cybis.
+No other porcelain art studio produced human sculptures that even came close to the iconic and majestic Portraits in Porcelain collection by Cybis.

 The gold "chain" attaching the clasps of her cape just below her neck is also often damaged.
 This can result if she is picked up by her neck.
 A misplaced thumb will snap this gold piece off easily.
 This sculpture should always be handled from the bottom.